quicwg/base-drafts/draft-ietf-quic-http.md

 ## Prior versions of HTTP

-HTTP/1.1 was a TCP mapping which used whitespace-delimited text fields to convey HTTP messages.
-While these exchanges were human-readable, the whitespace led to parsing difficulties and workarounds to be tolerant of variant behavior.
+HTTP/1.1 is a TCP mapping which uses whitespace-delimited text fields to convey HTTP messages.
+While these exchanges are human-readable, the whitespace leads to parsing difficulties and workarounds to be tolerant of variant behavior.
-Because each connection could be used only for a single HTTP request and response at a time, multiple parallel TCP connections were used, reducing the ability of the congestion controller to accurately manage traffic between endpoints.
+Because each connection can transfer only a single HTTP request or response at a time in each direction, multiple parallel TCP connections are used, reducing the ability of the congestion controller to accurately manage traffic between endpoints.

 HTTP/2 introduced a binary framing and multiplexing layer to improve latency without modifying the transport layer.
-However, because the parallel nature of HTTP/2's multiplexing was not visible to TCP's loss recovery mechanisms, a lost or reordered packet caused all active transactions to experience a stall regardless of whether that transaction was impacted by the lost packet.
+However, because the parallel nature of HTTP/2's multiplexing is not visible to TCP's loss recovery mechanisms, a lost or reordered packet causes all active transactions to experience a stall regardless of whether that transaction was impacted by the lost packet.

 ## Delegation to QUIC